alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 ![Using Fermi estimation this would be also my vital stats.
 [Source: xkcd.com](https://what-if.xkcd.com/84/).](pics/climate-change-fermi.png "A stick figure with the legend 'Facts about me - age: 10, height: 10 feet,  number of arms: 1, number of legs: 1, total number of limbs: 10, average driving speed: 100 mph'.")

-The method as we will apply it is simply to take an approximate estimation for each value, within an order of magnitude (between 10 times and 1/10th), and combine them in simple ways (basically addition, subtraction, multiplication and division).
+The method as we will apply it is simply to take an approximate estimation for each value within an order of magnitude (remember, between 10 times and 1/10th);
+and combine them in simple ways (basically addition, subtraction, multiplication and division).
-The solution will tend to the real value as long as errors are more or less distributed uniformly, i.e. sometimes we are above, some times we are below.
+The solution will tend to the real value as long as errors are more or less distributed uniformly, i.e. sometimes we will overshoot, some times we will be below.

 We will try to do the same with the ideas below to see if they would help.
 We don't need complicated climate models to get a rough idea of each method;